Finding the Inverse of an Exponential Function

 We are almost done!
 Solve for y by adding both sides by 5, and then divide the equation by the coefficient of y which is 3.
 Don’t forget to change y to f -1(x) to mean that we have the inverse function.

-If we graph the exponential function and its inverse in the same xy axis, they must be symmetrical along the line y = x.
+If we graph the original exponential function and its inverse on the same XY-plane, they must be symmetrical along the line y = x.
 Which they are!

 Example 2: Find the inverse of the exponential function below.